 - 1/4 cup pomegranate arils

 - Add the potatoes and season with salt and pepper.
-Cook for 15 minutes, stirring occasionally.
+Cover and cook, stirring occasionally, until fork tender (roughly 15 minutes).

 - Add the asparagus and zucchini to the pan, give it a stir, cover and cook for 5 minutes, stirring once.

-- Transfer the potatoes, asparagus and zucchini to a large bowl and sprinkle with flour.
+- Transfer the potatoes, asparagus and zucchini to a large bowl and sprinkle with arrowroot starch.
 Toss to coat and set aside.

-- Add the chicken to the pan (with additional oil if necessary), and cook for 5-7 minutes until cooked through.
+- Add the chicken to the pan with the remaining 1 tablespoon of olive oil, and cook for 7-10 minutes, until cooked through.

-- Return the veggies to the pan along with the chicken stock and balsamic vinegar.
-Cook, stirring occasionally, for 3-5 minutes, until sauce simmers and thickens slightly.
+- Return the veggies to the pan along with the chicken stock, balsamic vinegar and salt.
+Cook, stirring occasionally, for 3-5 minutes, until sauce bubbles and thickens.

 - Sprinkle with pomegranates and feta and serve immediately.